yunn0123/nail-it/backend/nail-resv/README.md

 * Customers can fetch available slots for a given date (tomorrow through the nearest 3-month window).
 * Book a slot (with an optional note), which removes it for that specific date.

-All data is stored in-memory for MVP testing.
+All data is stored Supabase with user identification.

 ---